 Policy Reconstruction

-Implementing rigor within inefficient policies achieved savings.
-For example, I revised standards to correct harmful algorithmic bias from prior administration policies within COBA collective bargaining agreements regarding vacation smoothing for correction officers.
-This revision recovered thousands of workforce hours monthly, eliminating budgetary leakage caused by excessive call-outs and staffing shortfalls during summer months.
-These policy changes maintained the precision and purpose of vacation call-outs per contractual agreements, ensuring fiscal prudence and continuity in the governance and operationalization of a public safety workforce to fulfill essential services as required by law.
+As a policy examiner and developer, I introduced rigor into inefficient policies and procedures, refined governance and protocol workflow standards, and eliminated budgetary leakage, resulting in substantial operational cost savings.
+For example, I revised and corrected standards to address harmful algorithmic bias in the previous administration’s policies within COBA collective bargaining agreements concerning vacation smoothing for correction officers.
+These revisions recovered thousands of hours of workforce time each month by eliminating excessive call-outs and staffing shortfalls during the summer months.
+The updated policies preserved the precision and purpose of vacation call-out provisions in accordance with contractual agreements, while ensuring fiscal prudence and operational continuity in the governance and management of a public safety workforce required to deliver essential services under law.

 Refinement of Department Tables of Organization